stundenblume/platypus_doc/docs/source/rpi/peripheral/bullet-m2.rst

 As the radio is powered through PoE, it comes with a PoE adapter as seen in the image below (exact model may differ):

 .. image:: images/poe_adapter.png
-	:scale: 50%
+	:width: 400pt
 	:alt: Image of the Bullet M2HP PoE adapter
 	:align: center

 After plugging the adapter to a power outlet, the PoE port connects to the Bullet, while the LAN port connects to the Raspberry Pi's Ethernet port.
 In the Platypus boat, the connection is the same, except for the power which comes from the boat's electronics board, as shown in the diagram below:

 .. image:: images/bullet_connection.png
     :align: center